 I ask all of my customers this, and the one answer that it usually never is, is “price“.

 What can you do when you understand your customers?

 Many things.
 But of course, knowing who has booked and why means you can tailor the experience to them.
-If business travellers have booked, check out some of the advice on the business travel post, and make really good friends with these travellers, because they are the easiest travellers to convert in to repeat direct bookers, meaning you don’t pay OTA commission.
+If business travelers have booked, check out some of the advice on the business travel post, and make really good friends with these travelers, because they are the easiest travelers to convert into repeat direct bookers, meaning you don’t pay OTA commission.

 Understanding your customers and planning ahead can have a huge impact on your bookings.

 3. Understand your USPs and then magnify them!

 Every property will have unique selling points.
 Some, of course, will be more attractive than others, but you have to really understand them and make a huge deal about them.
 If you don’t you’re wasting valuable online real estate.